 Early morning rush hour traffic on the (road name unknown) in Toronto, Canada.

-In Britain we do not have any roads as wide as this (13 lanes in total) - although parts of the M25 London Orbital Motorway are currently being widened to almost this size - and we can be assured that within just a few years of opening in this format the sections involved will start to experience congestion - yet again!
-Click images to see larger versions in new windows.
+In Britain we do not have any roads as wide as this (13 lanes in total) - although parts of the M25 London Orbital Motorway have recently been widened to almost this size - and we can be assured that within just a few years of opening in this format the sections involved will start to experience congestion - yet again!
 Apart from road works and accidents the principal cause of traffic congestion is too much traffic trying to use not enough road space.
 In the past a combination of road widening and building new roads were seen as the solution to traffic congestion.
 But now experience has shown that usually this will only provide short-term relief before the extra road space has attracted so much extra traffic that the roads become as congested as before.
 To accommodate all this new traffic the logical next step would be to build / widen yet more roads -- but that would simply be starting the whole crazy cycle yet again!
 Many people now agree that if we cannot build ourselves out of trouble then the only equitable and sustainable way we will reduce the amount of traffic using the roads will be by improving the alternatives (ie: public transport) and adopting land use policies which reduce the need for travel.
 To avoid duplication these subjects are more fully covered on the Enough Stick, How About Some Carrot page.
 Variable Speed Limits.Variable speed control as used on the west and south-west sections of the M25.
 In an attempt to squeeze extra traffic onto already congested roads some of our busiest motorways have variable speed limits whereby the speed limit is automatically reduced whenever the road starts to become congested.
 The limits are enforced by speed-trap cameras located above each lane on the overhead gantries.
 After a few years experience research has shown that this system smooths out the traffic flow (by reducing the stop - start phenomena) and reduces the number of vehicle shunts which used to happen when fast moving traffic would 'hit' a 'wall' of stationary traffic.
 However it does this at a price of slowing down the overall traffic speed by as much as 10%.
-This might be because it is an automated system and the criteria has been set too sensitively, so it switches on too soon / when it ought not to.
+This might be because it is an automated system and the criteria has been set too sensitively, so it switches on too soon / when it ought not to. |

+||

 As of spring / summer 2008 the film-based cameras which enforce these speed limits are being replaced with digital cameras.
-Since this will make it significantly easier to detect vehicles travelling above the limits and process prosecutions, so the thresholds at which the cameras are 'triggered' are also being reduced to the 'normal' threshold of 10% + 2mph (ie: 79mph for a 70mph limit).
+As this will make it significantly easier to detect vehicles travelling above the limits and process prosecutions, so the thresholds at which the cameras are 'triggered' are also being reduced to the 'normal' threshold of 10% + 2mph (ie: 79mph for a 70mph limit).
 Since the cameras are active 24/7 (ie: even when the variably reduced speeds are not in force) so this means that even vehicles safely travelling at what many people consider to be the 'normal' and 'reasonable' motorway speed of 80mph will find themselves being caught out.
-It must also be remembered that insurance companies normally sting people with speeding convictions by demanding higher premiums. |
+It must also be remembered that insurance companies normally sting people with speeding convictions by demanding higher premiums. ![]() ![]() ![]() |

-||

-thresholds at which the cameras are 'triggered' are also being reduced to the 'normal' threshold of 10% + 2mph (ie: 79mph for a 70mph limit).
-Since the cameras are active 24/7 (ie: even when the variably reduced speeds are not in force) so this means

-Combined Variable Speed Limit and Speed Camera sign on the western section of the M25 near to Heathrow Airport.
-The larger version of this image more clearly shows how the variable speed limit ends for traffic leaving the M25. | |
+![]() Combined Variable Speed Limit and Speed Camera sign on the western section of the M25 near to Heathrow Airport.
+The larger version of this image more clearly shows how the variable speed limit ends for traffic leaving the M25. |

 ![]() |